Maintenance Operations Division

 Trash Pick-up Schedule

-Click on the link below to view the latest Waste and Recycling Newsletter for Seal Beach:
+Click on the links below to view the latest Education and Outreach materials for Seal Beach:

 Click on the link below to learn more about the City's disposal services: